 The Federal Government covers more than 90 percent of its funding needs via one-off issues on the primary market.
 The bonds are generally issued as part of a tender/auction process in which financial institutions are able to participate once they are accepted into the Bund Issues Auction Group.

-Over 90 percent of the Federal Government's funding needs are covered via one-off issues as part of the auction process.
+The majority of the Federal Government's funding needs are covered by one-off issues via auction process.
 The exact issuance plan is published in advance for the entire calendar year.

 Special funding tools, such as the US-dollar bonds issued in 2005 and 2009 or the Bund-Laender-Anleihe issued in 2013, are placed by the Federal Government on the primary market via a banking consortium.